 Number of graduates in Colombia in selected careers (2007-2017)*thousands

-- Additionally, due to training and certification English programs, Bogota exhibits the largest offer of bilingual professionals in the Colombian labor market sharing more than the 70% of the population.
+- Additionally, due to training and certification English programs, Bogota exhibits the largest offer of bilingual professionals in the Colombian labour market sharing more than 70% of the population.

 Bilingual Population in Colombia

 - Competitive labor costs: The BPO industry offers an excellent cost-benefit ratio for wages in Latin-American.

 - Priority sector for the Government.
 The Colombian government is committed to supporting the BPO sector.
 Therefore, the Business Process Outsourcing sector was included as one of the 20 sectors that now have a business plan tailored to the Productive.
 Transformation Program (PTP), aiming to achieve decisive increases in productivity and competitiveness.

 - Strategic location: In the same time zone as the eastern United States and offering more than 45 direct flight connections daily to and from major cities in the hemisphere, Bogota is a great nearshore location in the Americas.

 Contact Center Industry in Bogota